imagej/imagej.github.io/_pages/plugins/big-data-processor.md

 BigDataProcessor can be installed from the ImageJ update site: http://sites.imagej.net/EMBL-CBA/.
 For details on how to install an update site click [here](/update-sites/following).

-To start BigDataProcessor in ImageJ, select Plugins &gt; BigDataTools &gt; BigDataProcessor from the main menu.
+To start BigDataProcessor in ImageJ, select {% include bc path="Plugins | BigDataTools | BigDataProcessor" %} from the main menu.